- Should individuals and businesses look out for fraudulent investment and other scams that misuse the World Bank's name?

 Police estimate that thousands of these solicitations are sent by fax or email every week and are addressed to individuals and companies around the world.
 Only a very small fraction actually involves the use of the Bank's name.

-Recently, two new fraudulent schemes have surfaced in South Africa.
+Two fraudulent schemes have surfaced in South Africa.
 These involve solicitations to open a personal bank account at the Bank, which is not a commercial bank, as well as telephone messages left by perpetrators notifying potential victims that they have won money that can be redeemed at the World Bank.

 We've seen increased use of sophisticated forms and letterhead to send what appears to be legitimate World Bank Group correspondence, as well as several schemes that reference the Bank.
 Also, scam artists sometimes falsely represent themselves as Bank auditors or members of the Bank West African Regional Delegation.